List of Fables characters: Bluebeard

 The former nobleman and serial killer who has reformed, or rather pretended he had, Bluebeard was involved with various shady dealings in Fabletown.
 He was enormously wealthy, nearly singlehandedly supporting the Fabletown government (which had no way to levy taxes, and thus relied on donations from wealthy patrons) and was able to afford even the top magical spells (his entire palace was hidden inside a room of his apartment).
 He considered himself to be the nemesis of Bigby Wolf, using every opportunity to try to put the Sheriff down.
 When he pointed out to Wolf that his threats lost their value if Bigby didn't follow them through, Bigby responded that he never needed to because Bluebeard, a terror against weaker and/or helpless opponents, always backed down when faced with a stronger one.
 This observation caused Bluebeard to shed tears, and to hate Bigby even more and he attempted to engineer his assassination and that of Snow White, working in conjunction with Goldilocks.
 Bluebeard was killed by Prince Charming who, out of some guilt over his own mistreatment of Snow White, sought to prevent Bluebeard from ordering that assassination attempt on Snow and Bigby, but it had already been put into motion.
 As well, Charming wanted to seize his vast assets.
-Contrary to what his name might suggest, he is not, nor ever was, a pirate (though Willingham identified that Bluebeard's character design was supposed to be that of Captain Hook, absent from Fables because of copyright).
+Contrary to what his name might suggest, he is not, nor ever was, a pirate.
 His body was dropped down the witching well.
-Bluebeard appears along with other deceased Fables.
+Bluebeard later appears along with other deceased Fables.
 He says that he has learned to be virtuous, though Lancelot and Fly believe that his position of villain has not changed.
 After being caught conspiring with Shere Khan to kill Flycatcher, his flesh form was taken away.
 He aided the Adversary's troops in attacking Fly's new stronghold, as Fly anticipated.
 Afterwards, he stayed with the Adversary, whose magicians are attempting to make him once more corporeal.
-With the fall of the Empire in the War and Pieces story arc, his current situation is unknown.